Drug distributor to pay $13M to settle kickback allegations

 The payments were made to more than three dozen physician practices across the nation from February 2013 until mid-January, authorities said.

 “Cardinal Health recruited new customers by offering and paying cash bonuses in violation of the Anti-Kickback Statute and False Claims Act.
-Kickback schemes, such as this one, have the potential to pervert clinical decision making and are detrimental to our federal health care system and taxpayers,” U.S. Attorney for Boston Rachael Rollins said.
+Kickback schemes, such as this one, have the potential to pervert clinical decision making and are detrimental to our federal health care system and taxpayers,” said Rachael Rollins, U.S. attorney for Boston.